Troubleshooting Common iPhone Issues

 3. Wi-Fi Connectivity Issues

 Struggling to connect to Wi-Fi or experiencing slow internet speeds?
-Wi-Fi problems are another common issue for iPhone users.
+Here’s how to fix it:

 Solutions: